 Void is supported by the NSW Government through Create NSW.

-Image: James Tylor, (Deleted scenes) From an untouched landscape #7 (detail), 2013, inkjet print on hahnemuhle paper with hole removed to a black velvet void, 500 ⨉ 500mm.
-Courtesy the artist and GAGPROJECTS.
+Image: James Tylor, (Erased Scenes) From an Untouched Landscape #2, (detail) Narrawong State Forest, Gunditjmara nation, Victoria, 2014.
+Inkjet print on hahnemuhle paper with hole removed to a black velvet void.
+50 x 50cm.
+Courtesy the artist and Vivien Anderson Gallery.